-Good quality childcare and early education isn’t just good for children’s attainment.
-Research has shown that it brings greater benefits to children’s all round development.
+Good quality childcare and early years education isn’t just good for children’s attainment; it also benefits their all round development.
+Childcare also gives parents more time to work, study, volunteer or prepare for employment.

 Types of childcare

-Some childcare is unregistered, which means that checking how suitable the care is rests with the parent or carer.
+Some types of childcare are regulated and inspected by Ofsted.
+This means the provider has been checked against a set of standards and they're suitable to look after children.
+Other childcare is unregistered, which means checking how suitable the care is rests with the child's parent or carer.

 Childminders

 Childminders are trained, self-employed, childcare practitioners who look after children in their own homes.
+They're registered with Ofsted and both the childminder and their home are regularly inspected.
 A childminder can work with up to two other childminders or childminding assistants.

 The exact number of children a childminder can care for is regulated by Ofsted.
-The maximum number one childminder can care for is six children that are under eight years old.
+The maximum number one childminder can care for is six children that are under 8 years old.

-Childminders often drop children off and pick children up from school.
-Some offer funded places alongside paying for childcare.
+Childminders work across a range of hours, often dropping children off and picking them up from school.
+Some offer funded places alongside paid for childcare.

 Day nurseries